 About this time every year we have a boatload of customers come in with chewed up hostas.
 Holes in the middle of the leaf are probably from slugs.
 They party hard at night (when you should be sleeping) then hide under mulch during the day, which means you probably won’t see them.
 Rabbits take out big chunks along the leaf edges.
 Bunnies can take hostas down to the nub at one feeding and newly emerging plants are especially attractive to the furry little darlings.
 Soil Service Garden Center has Sluggo, Hi-Yield Slug and Snail Bait and Rabbit Scram for these critters.

 PLANTS NEED TO EAT TOO!

-Your Soil Service Garden Center has a huge selection of organic plant foods from Espoma and Fox Farm’s Happy Frog Brand.
+Your Soil Service Garden Center has a huge selection of organic plant foods from Espoma and Fox Farm.
 We also have Hi-Yield sodium nitrate which is the ONLY organic quickly available nitrogen, and many choices of Hi-Yield and Ferti-lome traditional plant foods.
+Your Garden Center understands fertilizers can be confusing and we would be glad to help you with your plants’ fertilizer needs.
 Your plants will thank you for feeding them!

 MORE ORGANIC CHOICES